Skip to main content

 Techniques used in creating these messages:

 The techniques used in these messages vary widely but often include appealing to emotions, using influential figures, and presenting facts or statistics to support their claims.
-Recognizing these techniques is a key component of media literacy, as it allows individuals to evaluate the content they consume critically.
+Recognizing these techniques is a key component of media literacy, allowing individuals to critically evaluate the content they consume.

 • Bandwagon